-There's no need to adhere to the status quo of being buttoned-up and boring, when it comes to LinkedIn headlines.
+There’s no need to adhere to the status quo of being buttoned-up and boring, when it comes to LinkedIn headlines.
+These outstanding LinkedIn headline examples prove it.

 Whether you’re in the market for a new job or just trying to provide curious Googlers with the latest information about yourself, maintaining your LinkedIn profile isn’t hard, per say.